thedumbtechguy/AndroidScreencast/readme.md

 ![Android Screencast](https://github.com/frostymarvelous/AndroidScreencast/raw/master/screenshots/screencast.png)

-Android Screencast allows you to use control android device from your computer.
+Android Screencast allows you to control your android device from your computer.

 I needed to access my phone with a damaged screen so I wrote this as I couldn't find anything that fit my needs.